mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/agent-development/mindconnect-agent.md

 [![mindsphere-agent](https://img.shields.io/badge/mindsphere-agent-green.svg)](https://github.com/mindsphere/mindconnect-nodejs/blob/master/src/demoagent/test-agent.ts)

-The data in the MindSphere can be observed in the fleet manager.
+The data in the {{site.productname}} can be observed in the fleet manager.